Demystifying Ceramic Glaze Labels

 Food Safe

-This one’s a biggie, look for the wine glass and fork symbol (fig 1).
+This one’s a biggie, look for the wine glass and fork symbol.
 Food safe in the United States is defined by the FDA through the Compliance Policy Guide.
 CPG 545.400 and CPG 545.450 set standards for allowable cadmium and lead concentrations, respectively.

-Allowable limits for lead and cadmium per CPG 545.450 and CPG 545.400, respectively, and tested per ASTM C738 are shown in Fig 2 to the right.
+Allowable limits for lead and cadmium per CPG 545.450 and CPG 545.400, respectively, and tested per ASTM C738 are shown in the figure above.

 Dinnerware Safe